andrew/ultimate-awesome/README.md

 - [awesome-fastapi](https://github.com/yshan2028/awesome-fastapi) - 一个基于FastAPI的文档，包含数据库、网关等集成和项目分享，欢迎star或fork.
 - [fucking-awesome-python](https://github.com/correia-jpv/fucking-awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
 With repository stars⭐ and forks🍴.
 - [amaranth-awesome](https://github.com/robtaylor/amaranth-awesome) - Awesome projects using the Amaranth HDL.
+- [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
 - [awesome-python](https://github.com/carrington-dev/awesome-python) - A curated collection of exceptional Python frameworks, libraries, software, and resources.
 This comprehensive guide helps developers discover the best tools for their Python projects.
 - [awesome-list](https://github.com/johnhany/awesome-list) - A list of useful stuff in Machine Learning, Computer Graphics, Software Development, .
-- [awesome-ai-agents](https://github.com/aloth/awesome-ai-agents) - A curated list of AI agent frameworks, tools, platforms, research papers, and resources.
 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
 - [Awesome-Whisper-Apps](https://github.com/danielrosehill/Awesome-Whisper-Apps) - Useful speech to text tools that use Whisper under the hood (API/local).
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [llmops](https://github.com/pmady/llmops) - 🚀 The Ultimate Curated List of LLMOps Tools, Frameworks, and Resources - A comprehensive collection of the best tools for Large Language Model Operations.
+- [awesome-healthcare-mcp-servers](https://github.com/rdmgator12/awesome-healthcare-mcp-servers) - A curated list of healthcare MCP servers for FHIR, clinical decision support, revenue cycle, and HIPAA-compliant AI workflows.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
+- [awesome-quant](https://github.com/ernie55ernie/awesome-quant) - Awesome list of quantitative research, systematic trading, market microstructure, and ML-for-trading resources.
 - [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
 - [awesome-llm-prod](https://github.com/saucam/awesome-llm-prod) - A curated collection of open-source Large Language Model (LLM) projects that are production-ready and can be used for solving real-world problems.
 This repository focuses on high-performance, scalable LLM solutions across various industries and applications.
 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.